hmc-textinganalysis/hmc-textinganalysis.github.io/_docs/User-Guide.md

 program's work.

 Role Selector:
-Occupying the top half of the program, the role selector consists of 4 colored boxes indicating each of the major four categories (Participant, Partner, Other Person, and Other Entities).
-When files are loaded into the program, LAST runs a first categorization to categorize as many named entities as it sees.
+Occupying the top half of the program, the role selector consists of four colored boxes indicating each of the major four categories (Participant, Partner, Other Person, and Other Entities).
+When files are loaded into the program, LAST parses through the file categorizes as many named entities as it sees.
 Those entities are placed in either of the two "other" categories based off of our natural language processing library's estimates.
 From there, the user may drag and drop these labels back and forth between the